-The area along both sides of any river, creek, stream or watercourse, called the riparian zone, not only provides habitat for a wide range of flora and fauna, it also filters surface runoff before it reaches open waterways.
+The area along both sides of any river, creek, stream or watercourse, called the riparian zone, not only provides habitat for a wide range of flora and fauna, but it also filters surface runoff before it reaches open waterways.
 As runoff passes through, the riparian zone retains excess nutrients, some pollutants and reduces the sediment flow.
 A healthy zone can also keep stream flow going even during the dry seasons, by holding and releasing groundwater back into the stream.
 This interface between terrestrial and aquatic environments acts as a sponge for storing water, which in turn helps to reduce flooding and shelters the banks against shoreline erosion.
-Alterations to the channel of a watercourse can negatively impact the hydrologic and ecological features and functions provided by riparian zones.
+Alterations to the channel of a watercourse can negatively impact the hydrologic functions provided by riparian zones.

 Any alteration to the channel of a river, creek, stream or watercourse requires permission from the GRCA.
-This includes activities such as, but not limited to, culvert placement or replacement, bridge construction, bed level crossings, piping of watercourses, installation or maintenance of pipeline crossings, cable crossings, construction or maintenance of by-pass, connected or online ponds, straightening and diversions as well as any work on the bed or the banks of the watercourse such as bank protection projects.
+This includes activities such as, but not limited to, culvert placement or replacement, bridge construction, bed level crossings, piping of watercourses, installation or maintenance of pipeline crossings, cable crossings, construction or maintenance of bypass, connected or online ponds, straightening and diversions as well as any work on the bed or the banks of the watercourse such as bank protection projects.

-Policies for the Straightening, Changing, Diverting or Interfering With the Existing Channel of a River, Creek, Stream, or Watercourse
+Policies for Alterations to a River, Creek, Stream, or Watercourse

-9.1.1 Straightening, changing, diverting or interfering with existing river, creek, stream or watercourse channel is not permitted except as specified in Sections 9.1.2-9.1.17.
+8.9.1 Alterations including straightening, changing, diverting or interfering with an existing river, creek, stream or watercourse channel are not permitted except as specified in Sections 8.9.2-8.9.17.